danomatika/joyosc/README.md

 ### macOS "MFI" Controllers Not Detected On Start

 As of spring 2024, game controllers designed to work with iOS, ie. Apple "MFi-certified", are supported by SDL2 on newer versions of macOS circa 10.15+, however they are often not detected if connected *before* starting joyosc.
-For best reliability, disconnect the game controller(s), start joyosc, then reconnect.

-Hopefully this issue will be improved or resolved in the upcoming SDL3.
+In order for controllers to be recognized, open joyosc with an optional window in order using the `-w/--window` flag for the OS to deliver events:

+    joyosc --window

+_This requirement may change in the future._

 ### Console Error on SSH